somebody-dev/hulu_haxxor/README.md

 # hulu_haxxor

+Requirements:
+* Your own emails to check
+* Your own passwords to check
+* Some proxies
+* Patience

 1. Put your testing emails in email.txt
 2. Put your testing passwords in password.txt
 3. Put your proxies in proxies.txt